Bryan Flores.

 Invoca — Customer Advisory Board Former

-B2B SaaS · Conversation intelligence · Bonfire Ventures-backed
+B2B SaaS · Conversation intelligence · VC-backed

 Google Contact Center AI — Early Enterprise Customer